p2pu/reports/_reports/1_berlin/index.markdown

 thumbnail-contrib: Sight of the Berliner Dom by João Menezes, CC BY SA
 featured-image: bgheader-berlin.jpg
 featured-image-contrib: Sight of the Berliner Dom by João Menezes, CC BY SA
+excerpt:
+"P2PU has always believed in experimentation, and that the results of our experiments should be shared.
+One of these areas of experimentation is our work set-up - we are a totally virtual, distributed non-profit, with staff and volunteers all over the world."
 ---
 * This needs to pe right after the end of front matter of the template, since it is rendering the navigation.